plokhotnyuk/jsoniter-scala/README.md

 - Implicitly resolvable value codecs for JSON values and key codecs for JSON object keys that are mapped to maps allows to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes
-- Reading and writing of arbitrary bytes or raw values using custom codecs
-- Type aliases are also supported for all types
+- Type aliases are also supported for all types mentioned above
-- Order of instance fields is preserved during serialization
-- Only acyclic graphs of class instances are supported
+- Only acyclic graphs of class instances are supported by generated codecs
+- Order of instance fields is preserved during serialization for generated codecs
 - Throws a parsing exception if duplicated keys were detected for a class instance (except maps)
+- Serialization of `null` values is prohibited by throwing of `NullPointerException` errors
+- Parsing of `null` values allowed only for optional of collection types (that means the `None` value or an empty collection accordingly) and for fields which have defined non-null default values
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to